mixpanel/docs/pages/docs/privacy/gdpr-compliance.md

 As processors of its customers’ data and to protect the privacy of information it stores, Mixpanel holds data no longer than is needed to provide its services.
 To further support this, Mixpanel has implemented the following data retention policy:

 - Events are automatically deleted after 5 years on an ongoing basis from all projects.
-  - The start of the retention period is the date that is transferred to Mixpanel with an Event (i.e., the “Event Date”), which typically corresponds to the date an user completed an action on a web or mobile application.
+  - The start of the retention period is the date that is transferred to Mixpanel with an Event (i.e., the "Event Date"), which typically corresponds to the date an user completed an action on a web or mobile application.
 In the event that an Event Date is not transferred to Mixpanel with an Event by our Customer, the Event Date is recorded as the date we received the Event.
 - User data is retained indefinitely.
 Customers are given the ability to delete profiles using the [Engage API](https://developer.mixpanel.com/reference/delete-profile).

 This policy includes projects that were deleted or reset through the Project Settings - deleting a project through the Project Settings triggers a soft deletion.
 The data in the deleted or reset project will remain stored in Mixpanel for 60-90 days, after which it will be hard deleted and unrecoverable.